ethereum-oasis-op/baseline/docs/bri/overview-of-reference-implementations.md

 # Overview

-The Baseline Protocol is a set of techniques and specifications that can be implemented by any number of products, services and solutions. &#x20;
+The Baseline Protocol is a set of techniques and specifications that can be implemented by any number of products, projects, services and solutions. &#x20;

 The baseline initiative's primary mission is to standardize these abstract techniques within the OASIS open standards process.
 To do that, it's best to start in the crucible of real, functional code.
 Through the intensive development of a set of core working packages and reference implementations, the team discovers what works and what needs to be specified in the standard.